30 August 2012

 16. Biggest Wargaming Regret

-Not having the opportunity to have a regular gaming group each week, and having to move away from gaming friends every two years.
+Having to move away from new gaming friends every two years.

 17. Favourite Fantasy Job